 Laboratory of Photosynthesis

-Laboratory of photosynthesis deals with the basic research of microbial photosynthesis with extension to the applied research concerning construction of photosynthetic measuring devices.
-The important characteristics of the laboratory is the multidisciplinary approach which covers disciplines from biophysics, molecular biology, biochemistry up to physiology and classical microbiology.
-There are four principal topics which are studied in particular groups led by a single senior scientist:
+Laboratory of photosynthesis does fundamental research in microbial photosynthesis and also applies it to constructing photosynthetic measuring devices.
+The important characteristic of the laboratory is its multidisciplinary approach, which combines biophysics, molecular biology, evolutionary biology, biochemistry, physiology and classical microbiology.
+Topics in five principal, overlapping areas are studied by individual groups, each led by a single senior scientist: